jasonjohnson/microrpc/README.md

 Usage
 -----

 First, we need to build our RPC server.
-To begin we will built a function to multiply two things.
+To begin we will build a function to multiply two things.

 ```py
 def multiply(a, b):
     return a * b
 ```

-To enable RPC for this function, we simple create a server and decorate our function.
+To enable RPC for this function, we simply create a server and decorate our function.
 Once decorated, we can start the server and wait for our first call.

 ```py
 from microrpc.server import create_server